How are leading cosmetics companies integrating employee experience to maximize the customer experience?

 Selective cosmetics brands such as Sephora implement a variety of strategies to attract customers, stand out from the competition and increase sales.
 The most widely used and, above all, the most reliable is maximizing the experience of beauty advisors or sales consultants:

-• Selective cosmetics brands often have loyalty programs that reward loyal customers.
+- Selective cosmetics brands often have loyalty programs that reward loyal customers.
 These programs offer discounts, free samples and other benefits to encourage brand loyalty.
-All this is achieved by making the beauty advisor experience easier and more fluid, and by implementing tools that encompass the entire data customer base, so that sales advisors have a global view of each customer and his or her degree of brand loyalty.
+All this is achieved by creating an easy, fluid experience for beauty advisors, by implementing tools that encompass all customer data, so that sales advisors have a global view of each customer and his or her degree of belonging and loyalty to the brand.

 Phygital customer experience: focus on the leaders in cosmetics